Holistic, Individualized Curriculum

-Here at All-Star Academy we focus on holistic development.
+Here at All-Star Academy we focus on holistic or "whole child" development.
 We develop each child's mind, body, character, and spirit.
 We offer research-based & data-driven curriculum that is rooted in adaptability to develop and inspire our students to their fullest potential.

 Language Arts - Wonders Literacy Curriculum

 Wonders offers us the ability to adapt instruction as students grow.
 The curriculum aligns with our focus on teaching the whole child—and every child—to prepare students to be lifelong learners and critical thinkers.
 Combining the work of literacy experts with research on social emotional learning, Wonders helps us strengthen skills, bolster learning, and encourage independence in our classrooms, every day.

 Mindful Math focuses on hands-on, engaging lessons.
 It encourages different ways of thinking and representing math concepts, including many opportunities and options for differentiation.
 Lessons encourage students to show their understanding in different ways and practice math concepts with or without supports.
 Mindful math lessons provide different levels of difficulty.
 Activities, games, and centers can be done in small groups to provide more support, independently for our more advanced learners, or in partners.
 Mindful math helps strengthen skills, bolster learning, and encourage independence in our classrooms, every day.